AdobeDocs/analytics.en/help/analyze/report-builder/data-requests/configuring-report-dates/t-dates-from-a-cell.md

    For example, create a Report Builder request with the date range set to "yesterday" and output the request date in the same cell as "today()-1".

-Here is a list of [supported date formats](https://experienceleague.adobe.com/docs/analytics/analyze/report-builder/layout/format-the-data.html).
+Here is a list of [supported calendar formats](https://experienceleague.adobe.com/docs/analytics/analyze/report-builder/data-requests/date-ranges/custom-calendar.html).